Skip to main content

 Async/Await Patterns

-Meta tools work seamlessly with modern TypeScript async patterns:
+Meta tools work with modern TypeScript async patterns:

 async function discoverAndExecute(query: string) {